dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 <!-- -->

 Approach
-The project will identify the most common and used file formants for all the currently used language under OBF and will design a RESTful API and will project an implementation for all the supported languages.
+The project will identify the most common and used file formats for all the currently used language under OBF and will design a RESTful API and will project an implementation for all the supported languages.
 BioInterchange was developed with Ruby but the scope of the project is